stefanv/numpy/doc/neps/enum.rst

 The value-to-name mapping will be stored as a CObject in the dtype metadata dict under the key '__v2n__'.
 In addition to convenience, this scheme will maintain the immutability of dtypes in the case of open enums.

-*Example code storing and retrieving a KHash in a Python Capule goes here*
+*Example code storing and retrieving a KHash in a CObject goes here*

 Storage Size
 ------------